thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 However, when you load the HTML, you should find that no message is getting logged.
 What's the deal???

 The deal is that the script is loading before the DOM has finished loading.
 Not convinced?
-Through a debugger in the first line and take a look at the `document` -- you'll see that the `body` hasn't loaded yet!
+Throw a debugger in the first line and take a look at the `document` -- you'll see that the `body` hasn't loaded yet!
 Because of this, there's no `img` tag to grab with javascript, and so your `img` variable will be `null`.

-When manipulating the DOM, it's important that your javascript code not load until the DOM is ready.
+When manipulating the DOM, it's important that your javascript code not load until the DOM is *ready*.
 There are a couple of ways to do this.
 The most common way is to use the `DOMContentLoaded` event:

 ```javascript
 var imgLog = function() {